Why LLMs might actually lead to AGI

 AI research is boring work

-Ask any researcher.
-On good weeks, they get a few hours of high-leverage, creative work.
+On a good week, they might get a few hours of actual creative work: designing experiments, formulating hypotheses, interpreting results.

 Humans are good at having ideas, but exploring multiple similar approaches, parsing lots of information, and debugging are slow and tedious tasks.
 Machines are excellent at exploring variations, parsing logs, and crunching data, but they don’t know how to interpret the results.
 The two complement each other.